ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use synchronized blocks and methods carefully or switch to reentrant locks

 To improve scalability using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-running pinning (such as I/O operations).
 Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
-Alternatively, you can replace a _synchronized_ block or method with a `ReentrantLock`, which also guarantees mutually exclusive access.
+Alternatively, you can replace a _synchronized_ block or method with a `ReentrantLock`, that also guarantees mutually exclusive access.

 <sub>Running your application with <em>-Djdk.tracePinnedThreads=full</em> prints a complete stack trace when a thread blocks while pinned (highlighting native frames and frames holding monitors), running with <em>-Djdk.tracePinnedThreads=short</em> prints just the problematic stack frames.</sub>